Agoric/agoric-sdk/packages/governance/README.md

 types will be supported as we learn what contracts need to manage.
 (If you find yourself using 'addUnknown', let us know!)

+### Governing APIs

+`ContractGovernor` has support for contracts that declare that some internal APIs should only be invoked under the control of governance.
+To opt in to this support, the contract should include `getGovernedApis` in its creator facet (passed to `wrapCreatorFacet`).
+That method should return a `Far` object with the methods to be called.

 ### Governed Contracts

 `contractHelper` provides support for the vast majority of expected clients that